Air Canada offers reduced bereavement fares if you need to travel because of an imminent death or a death in your immediate family.

-If you have already travelled and would like to obtain a refund, we ask that you submit your request within 90 days of the date when your ticket was issued.
-To do so, kindly complete our Ticket Refund Application formOpens in New Window.
+If you have already travelled and would like to submit your ticket for a reduced bereavement rate, kindly do so within 90 days of the date your ticket was issued by completing our Ticket Refund Application formOpens in New Window.

 When you do, please attach one of the following:

 - a Statement of Death issued by the coroner or the funeral director